oceanprotocol/pdr-predictoor/readmes/setup_testnet.md

 ## Running on Azure as a Container

+> **Warning**
+> The information provided in this documentation is up to date as of June 2023.
+If you encounter any issues or need the latest instructions, please refer to [Azure's official documentation](https://learn.microsoft.com/en-us/azure/app-service/tutorial-custom-container?tabs=azure-cli&pivots=container-linux) on running containers.

 In order to run the PDR Predictoor on Azure, you will have to build a container, upload it to Azure Container Registry, and finally run it using Azure Container Instances.

 ### Install Azure CLI